oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 ==== Corresponding Affected Products
 <corresponding-affected-products>
-For each product listed in the product status group fixed in any vulnerability, it MUST be tested that a corresponding version of the product is listed as affected in the same vulnerability.
+For each product listed in the product status group fixed in any vulnerability, it SHALL be tested that a corresponding version of the product is listed as affected in the same vulnerability.

 #quote(block: true)[